-NTFS file-system has the ability to compress files and folders to save disk space with only drawback is that they will be read and written slower than the normal ones.
+NTFS file-system has the ability to compress files and folders to save disk space with the only drawback is that they will be read and written slower than the normal ones.

-Windows File Explorer displays them in blue instead of black, and it allows to compress or expand by right-click them and selecting ‘Properties’ and then ‘Advanced’.
+Windows File Explorer displays them in blue instead of black, and it allows to compress or expand by right-clicking them and selecting ‘Properties’ and then ‘Advanced’.

 Suppose that you have to compress a folder but without using File Explorer, for instance, because you need different access rights.

 You can do this by the following commands: